alek-tech/ZoomToVimeo/README.md

  - If you want to download and upload zoom recordings from all users of this zoom account type "all" at the 3rd question of the Initial inputs.

- - If you want to download recordings only from specific users, go to the single_users.xlsx file in the directory folder and add the users email under the "Email" cell(column A), one email for each cell.
+ - If you want to download recordings only from specific users, go to the single_users.xlsx file in the ZoomToVimeo folder and add the users email under the "Email" cell(column A), one email for each cell.
 You can also add a Vimeo folder id under the "Folder" cell(column C) if you wish to upload the specific user recordings to an existing Vimeo folder.

 At startup the program gives you 3 options:

- 1. If you wish to upload the downloaded recordings in a specific Vimeo folder, type "yes" and provide the folder id which you can see in the Vimeo folder url.( IN THIS CASE THIS HAS PRIORITY)
+ 1. If you wish to upload the downloaded recordings in a specific Vimeo folder, type "yes" and provide the folder id which you can see in the Vimeo folder url.

  2. If you want to download recordings made from a certain date forward. type "yes" and input date.